saferinsulin/website/admissions.md

 ::: tip HBA1c in the diagnosis of diabetes

-HbA1c of 48 mmol/mol is considered the cutoff point for the diagnosis of diabetes.  **However a HbA1c of < 48 mmol/mol does not exclude a diagnosis of diabetes.**
+HbA1c of 48 mmol/mol is considered the cut-off point for the diagnosis of diabetes.  **However a HbA1c of < 48 mmol/mol does not exclude a diagnosis of diabetes.**

 :::